ravi-prakash1907/Problem-Solving-with-Python/notes/Module1.md

 > * eg.: height, weight

 1. **Discrete:**
-> * These are finite i.e. countable
+> * These are finite, i.e. countable
 > * Non-Fractional (integers only)
 > * Associates with Physical Measurement
 > * eg.: number of days in a month